 NordVPN has undergone the following third-party audits:

-- A 2019 no-logs audit by PricewaterhouseCoopers AG Switzerland.
+- Two separate no-logs audits conducted by PricewaterhouseCoopers AG Switzerland.

 - A full security audit to include applications, server infrastructure, and penetration testing.
 This is part of a long-term partnership with VerSprite.